department-of-veterans-affairs/va.gov-team/products/platform/platform-website/2021-05-06-publishing-workflow-decision.md

 ## Context

 The Content Team is explaining the Confluence and Scroll Viewport publishing workflow in our [Create a new Platform website page](https://vfs.atlassian.net/wiki/spaces/~369451595/pages/1397194792/Create+a+new+Platform+website+page) guidance.

-writing roles and responsiblity and publishing workflow guidance.
-Here are the options we see REGARDING XYZ.

-In this discussion, "publishing workflow" means taking a draft page and making it live (viewable by VFS teams and the general public) on the Platform Website.
+A section of the guidance outlines how to turn a draft page into a publicly viewable one on the Platform Website (aka "publishing," which is a sub-step of the publishing workflow).

 ## Paths forward